mariahnorell/website/content/authors/admin/_index.md

 highlight_name: false
 ---

 I'm a Data Scientist at Aon helping companies elevate their HR strategy through people analytics.
-My favorite part of the job is working with clients to identify potential pay equity gaps within their organization and provide insight on the underlying causes.
+I enjoy working with clients to identify and mitigate potential pay equity gaps within their organization.
 Some other projects I work on include workforce planning, organizational risk assessments, and automating existing business processes with Python.

 You can also find me at San Jose State University teaching core HR classes.
-It's exciting to bring my scientist-practitioner background to the classroom and see my students grasp the needs and challenges business face.
+I find it exciting to bring my scientist-practitioner background to the classroom and see my students grasp the needs and challenges business face.

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->